 With Fresh Hop Harvest upon us, I decided to make some Hop Bitters.
 I want to have that hoppy flavor follow me into winter and live vicariously through cocktails as a faux-fresh hopped drink.
 Adding hop bitters to a number of cocktails proved successful.
 Read on to learn about the science of hops, how to make hop bitters from 2 different methods, followed by a few cocktail recipes (that were the best part of the experiment).
+And if you’re interested, you can get your hop bitters tested for IBUs at Oregon BrewLab!

 Brief Hop Science